 This is not an ordinary password and will result in the game giving you invalid passwords for a while.
 But, it’s worth it: this gives you all eight stages selectable right from the beginning of the game!

-Nearly all of these items can be obtained in two ways: by finding them or by having Auto build them.
+Nearly all of the items can be obtained in two ways: by finding them or by having Auto build them.
 Sometimes it is to your advantage to use Bolts to build some things early instead of trying to find them.
-But each and every item can be found, nonetheless.
+But every item below can be found, nonetheless.
 (Find the four letters that spell “RUSH” and you will get the Super Adapter.)

 - Cloud Man’s stage: